alx-xlx/goindex/README.md

 Use this when you want to host everything

 ## Get Google ClientID and SecretID
 Log into the Google API Console [https://console.developers.google.com/] with your Google account.
-It doesn’t matter what Google account you use.
+It doesn’t matter which Google account you use.
 (It need not be the same account as the Google Drive you want to access)

 Select a project or create a new project.